 The Idaho Forest Products Commission (IFPC) was created in 1992 by an act of the Idaho Legislature.
 The purpose of the Commission is to "promote the economic and environmental welfare of the state by providing a means for the collection and dissemination of information regarding the management of the state's public and private forest lands and the forest products industry."
 IFPC provides a variety of statewide communications activities, educational programs and informational materials to educate specific audiences such as decision makers, educators and students as well as the general public about the need for proper forest management.

 The Commission is composed of five voting members that represent all geographical areas of the state and reflect the milling, logging, transportation and timber-management segments of the industry.
 Commission members are appointed to a three year term by the Governor from recommendations of those who pay assessments into the Commission.
-There are also five nonvoting advisory members representing the Idaho Department of Lands, Forest Service, University of Idaho and forest industry associations.
+There are also six nonvoting advisory members representing the Idaho Department of Lands, U.S. Forest Service, University of Idaho, Idaho Department of Commerce, Idaho Department of Agriculture and forest industry associations.
 Members and advisors are not compensated for their service to the Commission.

 Activities of the Commission are funded by mandatory assessments paid solely by the forest industry.
 Actual rates are set each year by Commission members based on the programs they want to carry out.